 What are the available liposuction options?

 There are a number of options for liposuction – and most of them work equally effectively.
 The key factor to look for is the experience of the surgeon, not the brand of liposuction machine used.
 We have a lot of experience with the Power-Assisted Lipoplasty (PAL) System for liposuction.
 The PAL System features a motorized cannula that vibrates back and forth, much like an electric toothbrush, making the fat easier to remove with less trauma than standard manual liposuction.
-The PAL system is FDA-approved, clinically effective, and is felt by many experts by represent the best combination of safety and efficacy.
+The PAL system is FDA-approved, clinically effective, and is felt by many experts to represent the best combination of safety and efficacy.

 The procedure is typically performed on an outpatient basis, with the use of general anesthesia, in our on-site AAAASF surgical suite.
 An overnight stay can be arranged, if desired, for patients who are having larger volumes of liposuction performed, or who would prefer the additional recovery time in a monitored, professional setting.